 - the Operational Rule under which it is laid.

 - Send within 24 hours a £250 cheque to the RFL as a deposit.
 The Board will hear the objection and may decline to consider any matter not stated in respect of (i) above and can if the objection is not sustained order the forfeit of the whole or any part of the deposit.
 For the avoidance of doubt, a Club shall not be entitled to object to a result on the grounds of a Match Official's decision(s), and the imposition of a fine or other penalty on a Club pursuant to these Operational Rules shall not preclude a Club from objecting to a result of a Match under this Operational Rule.

-B3:23 All disputes relating to the venue, time and date of any Match or any other dispute relating to the League or other Competitions shall be determined by the Board in its absolute discretion unless otherwise provided for in these Operational Rules.
+B3:14 All disputes relating to the venue, time and date of any Match or any other dispute relating to the League or other Competitions shall be determined by the Board in its absolute discretion unless otherwise provided for in these Operational Rules.

 TROPHIES AND MEDALS

-B3:25 The RFL/SLE are the owners of the Trophies which shall be handed to the winning Club for safe keeping by them and shall be returned in turn to the RFL/SLE in good condition on the last working day the following June in time for the following year's presentation.
-Subject to Operational Rule Section B3:27 below, the winning Club shall be responsible for the cost of any repairs required to ensure that the Trophies are returned to the RFL/SLE in good condition.
+B3:15 The RFL/SLE are the owners of the Trophies which shall be handed to the winning Club for safe keeping by them and shall be returned in turn to the RFL/SLE in good condition on the last working day the following June in time for the following year's presentation.
+Subject to Operational Rule Section B3:17 and 18 below, the winning Club shall be responsible for the cost of any repairs required to ensure that the Trophies are returned to the RFL/SLE in good condition.
 No Club shall commission or carry out itself any repairs, engraving, alterations or other work on any such Trophy.
 The RFL/SLE shall be entitled to commission such replicas of the Trophies as they may think fit from time to time.

 When a player is dismissed during a Grand Final or Play Off Final, the medal to which he may otherwise have been entitled may be withheld at the discretion of the Board.

-B3:28 No Club may copy, disfigure, repair, add to or alter a Trophy (or the medals) or permit any third party to do so without the RFL's prior written consent.
+B3:18 No Club may copy, disfigure, repair, add to or alter a Trophy (or the medals) or permit any third party to do so without the RFL's prior written consent.

-B3:29 Payments, gifts or any other forms of inducement including (but not by way of limitation) payments in kind and free or discounted tickets, made or given to any Match Official as an inducement or reward (other than those made by the RFL by way of remuneration or expenses under Operational Rule Section B3:13 above and/or any medals given by the RFL) shall be prohibited and any Club, player or other person making any such payment, gift or inducement shall be deemed guilty of misconduct.
-For the avoidance of doubt, a Club can give a Match Official two free tickets per Match at which he/she is officiating.
+B3:19 Payments, gifts or any other forms of inducement including (but not by way of limitation) payments in kind and free or discounted tickets, made or given to any Match Official as an inducement or reward (other than those made by the RFL by way of remuneration or expenses under Operational Rule Section B3:10 above and/or any medals given by the RFL) shall be prohibited and any Club, player or other person making any such payment, gift or inducement shall be deemed guilty of misconduct.
+For the avoidance of doubt, a Club should give each Match Official two free tickets per Match at which he/she is officiating.